 During the application process, the injured person will need to have reached maximum medical improvement before we can finalise their claim.

 Whether someone with a sports injury is eligible to receive a benefit, and how much they can receive, will be determined by the percentage of medical impairment.
-For more detail, refer to our table of benefits.
+For more detail, refer to the Sporting injuries benefits and payments guide (at the bottom of this page).

 Workers insurance exemption